How to effectively enforce alimony?

 Believing your ex-partner’s promises to pay up quickly may be commendable if this is the first instance of non-payment.
 However, in the case of long-term or repeated non-payment, procrastinating will not win you any points.
 On the contrary, for minor children, you can only recover unpaid maintenance up to a maximum of three years in arrears, and for adults only from the date you filed the petition.
 It is therefore definitely not worth waiting.

-Recently, the state has come to the aid of single parents whose former partner fails to pay maintenance for a long time.
-Since it is primarily the minor child who bears the brunt of such a situation, the parent can now receive a maintenance payment from the state of up to three thousand a month for two years.
+The state offers help to single parents whose ex-partner fails to pay long-term maintenance.
+Since the minor child is the main beneficiary of this situation, the parent can receive a maintenance payment from the state of up to 3,000 a month for two years.
 This money is then recovered by the State itself from the defaulter.

 Tip: We have discussed in detail the replacement maintenance and the conditions for obtaining it in our article.